-There are way too many approaches to treatment to properly cover in this blog.
-There just isn’t the space to get into the specifics of each approach.
 Two of the major approaches are cognitive-behavioral therapy (CBT) and psychodynamic (also referred to as psychoanalytic) therapy.
-There are many other variants, including dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), accelerated experiential dynamic therapy (AEDP), and emotion-focused therapy.
+Other types include dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), accelerated experiential dynamic therapy (AEDP), and emotion-focused therapy.
 Some therapist approaches are influenced by something called attachment theory.
 Many therapists are integrationists, and do not have a one-size-fits-all treatment, instead choosing various aspects of different approaches.

 Answer: Although fit is most important, training does matter.

 You should only work with licensed mental health professionals.